seawander/centerRadon/README.md

-# Determination of Star Centers based on Radon Transform (Pueyo et al., 2015).
+# Determination of Star Centers based on [Radon Transform](https://ui.adsabs.harvard.edu/#abs/2015ApJ...803...31P/abstract).

-This code is firstly used to determine the centers of the stars for the HST-STIS coronagraphic archive.
+This code is firstly used to determine the centers of the stars for the HST-STIS coronagraphic archive (Ren et al. [2017](http://adsabs.harvard.edu/abs/2017SPIE10400E..21R)).

 ## Installation
 Checkout the code from this Github repository.
 Then open up a terminal window and navigate to the directory for this package.
 Run the following command to have an installation that will evolve with the development of this codebase.